wp-plugins/inboundio-marketing/README.txt

 3. Successfull Email Delivery.
 4. List of Contacts
 5. Import Contacts form.
+6. Add Inboundio Marketing Widget in your widget area.
+7. Inboundio Marketing Widget.

 == Changelog ==

+= 2.0 =
+* A form in the widget area on your blog, now convert more visitors into leads.

 = 1.0.1 =
 * The contact list is now searchable and sortable.